jeffreyalie/local-workflows-ansible-roles-modules/README.md

 This repository implements a complete infrastructure-as-code solution that:

-- Provisions Ubuntu 24.04 VMs on LXD using Terraform (flat, no modules)
+- Provisions Ubuntu 24.04 VMs on LXD using Terraform with a reusable `lxd-vm` module
 - Configures VMs with cloud-init for automated setup
 - Deploys applications via Ansible playbooks and local roles
 - Manages environments (dev/prod) with separate state management per VM in MinIO